LICY ALERT: The Klein Law Firm Announces a Lead Plaintiff Deadline of June 20, 2022 in the Class Action Filed on Behalf of Li-Cycle Holdings Corp. f/k/a Peridot Acquisition Corp. Shareholders

-NEW YORK, April 26, 2022 /PRNewswire/ -- The Klein Law Firm announces that a class action complaint has been filed on behalf of shareholders of Li-Cycle Holdings Corp. f/k/a Peridot Acquisition Corp.
+NEW YORK , May 3, 2022 /PRNewswire/ -- The Klein Law Firm announces that a class action complaint has been filed on behalf of shareholders of Li-Cycle Holdings Corp. f/k/a Peridot Acquisition Corp.
 (NYSE: LICY) alleging that the Company violated federal securities laws.

 Class Period: February 16, 2021 to March 23, 2022